 Navratri festivities give you a chance to get back to the roots and deviate from the day-to-day affair.
 Ingredients like kuttu atta, singhara atta, fresh vegetables, milk, yogurt and makhanas are preferred as they are light on the stomach and can be digested easily.
 Instead of regular salt, rock salt or sendha namak is used as it is pure and unprocessed.
 Those who do not wish to fast may follow a vegetarian satvik diet where ingredients like garlic and onions that produce heat in the body are avoided to allow your body to detox.

-Embrace the joy of the festival with the simple and flavours of the best of our fasting recipes.
+Embrace the joy of the festival with the best of our fasting recipes.
 From old favourites to newer ones, indulge in a lot more than just the usual fare.

 Recipe by Niru Gupta